jacoux/hr-wizard/src/content/setup/production.md

 needsEnv: ["PROD"]
 ---

-At this point, Prompts with Friends is fully configured on your machine!
+At this point, HR wizard is fully configured on your machine!
 You can check it out here: <a href="http://localhost:3000/app" >http://localhost:3000/app</a>.

 Except for the data, you should see the exact same app we have running on <a href="https://promptswithfriends.com/app" >https://promptswithfirends.com/app</a>.